localstack/helm-charts/charts/localstack/README.md

 | `ingress.hosts[0].host`                              | Hostname to your Localstack Ingress                                                                                                                                                                                                   | `nil`                                                   |
 | `ingress.hosts[0].paths`                             | Path within the url structure                                                                                                                                                                                                         | `[]`                                                    |
 | `ingress.tls`                                        | Exsisting TLS certificates for ingress                                                                                                                                                                                                | `[]`                                                    |

+## Change Log

+* v0.1.3: Allow easy exposure of multiple API services from values config

+## License

+This code is released under the Apache License, Version 2.0 (see LICENSE.txt).